misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ...and plop it into my Netlify deploy configuration.

-When the deploy succeds, Netlify sends a POST request to the URL.
-The load balancer triggers the Lambda function and CloudFront begins its invaldiation.
+When the deploy succeeds, Netlify sends a POST request to the URL.
+The load balancer triggers the Lambda function and CloudFront begins its invalidation.